Food & Wine Experiential Programs

 Offered through the Elizabeth Bishop Wine Resource Center

-The Elizabeth Bishop Wine Resource Center was established to foster educational programs exploring all aspects of wine, including viticulture; enology; wine making; wine history; economics; distribution and marketing; pairing with food; and the psychological, physiological, and cultural phenomena of wine consumption.
+The Elizabeth Bishop Wine Resource Center was established in 1996 to promote the development of educational programs exploring all aspects of wine, including viticulture; enology; wine making; wine history; economics; distribution and marketing; pairing with food; and the psychological, physiological, and cultural phenomena of wine consumption.
 The Center also covers programs in beer and spirits.

 Certificates in Wine Studies